cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 Data structures contain two important aspects that computer scientists seek to verify: behavior and cost.
 The behavior of data structures has long been studied using abstraction functions, which translate concrete data structure representations into a semantic representation.
-On the other hand, the cost associated to a data structure can be analyzed using the method of amortization, a technique in which cost is studied in aggregate: rather than considering the maximum cost of a single operation, one bounds the total cost encountered throughout a session.
+On the other hand, the cost associated to data structures has been analyzed using the method of amortization, a technique in which cost is studied in aggregate: rather than considering the maximum cost of a single operation, one bounds the total cost encountered throughout a sequence of operations.
-In this post, I will demonstrate how to unify these two techniques, packaging the data associated with an amortized analysis as a cost-aware abstraction function.
+In this post, I will demonstrate how to unify these two techniques, packaging the data associated with an amortized analysis as an abstraction function that incorporates cost.
 This reframing is more amenable to formal verification, consolidates prior variations of amortized analysis, and generalizes amortization to novel settings.
 This work was published at [MFPS 2024](https://entics.episciences.org/14797).